 OCC's proposed changes throughout the RWD Plan replace the term "Executive Chairman" with "Chairman" and "Chief Legal Officer and General Counsel" with "General Counsel" to align with changes to OCC's existing organizational structure and descriptions of roles.
-OCC's proposed changes also update the name of OCC's Working Group from the "Recovery and Wind-Down Working Group" to the "Default and Recovery Working Group" to reflect the combination of two prior working groups: the

-Recovery and Wind-Down Working Group and the Default Management Work Group.
-47 OCC's proposed changes also update the reference from "Head of Default Management" to "Executive Director, Market Risk and Default Management" ("ED, MRDM") to reflect accurate to role titles.
+OCC's proposed changes also update the name of OCC's Working Group from the "Recovery and Wind-Down Working Group" or "RWD Plan Working Group" to the "Default and Recovery Working Group" to reflect the combination of two prior working groups: the Recovery and Wind-Down Working Group (also referred to as the RWD Plan Working Group) and the Default Management Working Group.47 OCC's proposed changes also update the reference from "Head of Default Management" to "Executive Director, Market Risk and Default Management" ("ED, MRDM") to reflect accurate to role titles.
 Lastly, OCC's proposed changes eliminate the reference in Chapter 6 to OCC's "recovery and resolution plan," and replace it with OCC's "RWD Plan."
 This change is intended to promote consistency and align with the titling of the Plan referenced in OCC's existing Board Charter.